Roahhh/main/docs/UserGuide.md

  > The day of the week refers to the next week.
 For example, today is Sunday (30 Oct).
 Agendum will interpret Wednesday and Sunday as 2 Nov and 6 Nov respectively (a week from now).

 *Time Format*
 Time Format           | Example(s)
 :--------------------:| :--------
 Hour                  | 10, 22
 Hour:Minute           | 10:30
 Hour.Minute           | 10.30
 HourMinute            | 2200
 Relative time         | this morning, this afternoon, tonight

 > By default, we use the 24 hour time format but we do support the meridian format as well e.g. 10am, 10pm

 Here are some examples of the results if these formats are used in conjunction with the `add` command.
 ```
 > add submit homework by 9pm
 Result: The day is not specified.
-Agendum will create a task "submit homework" with deadline today (the date of creation) and time 9pm
+Agendum will create a task "submit homework"
+with deadline today (the date of creation) and time 9pm

 > add use coupons by next Wed
 Result: The time is not specified.
-Agendum will create a task "use coupons" with deadline the upcoming week and time now.
+Agendum will create a task "use coupons"
+with deadline the upcoming Wednesday and time now.

 > add attend wedding dinner from 10 Nov 8pm to 10 Nov 9pm
 Result: All the date and time are specified and there is no ambiguity at all.
 However, Agendum does allow you to skip typing the second date.
-This will work well too:
+This will work as well:
 > add attend wedding dinner from 10 Nov 8pm to 9pm
 ```